Gamma Virginis: Properties

 Gamma Virginis is a binary star, consisting of two stars of nearly equal apparent magnitudes 3.65 and 3.56, and of spectral type F0V.
 With an orbital period of 168.93 years, it was an easy object for amateur astronomers until the beginning of the 1990s, but in 2011 the smaller apparent distance between the stars requires a larger telescope or special techniques such as speckle interferometry, adaptive optics or optical interferometry to resolve the individual components.
 The last time they were at periapsis was in 1836.
 The distance became wide enough in 2020 to view with a small telescope.
 The star system has a combined apparent magnitude of 2.9.
 The system is 39 light-years away from the Sun.

+Gamma Virginis has been reported to be slightly variable, but this is now considered unlikely.

-Gamma Virginis is 2.8 degrees north of the ecliptic, so it can be occulted by the Moon and (rarely) by planets.
+At 2.8 degrees north of the ecliptic, Gamma Virginis it can be occulted by the Moon and (rarely) by planets.
 In June 2011 Saturn passed a quarter of a degree south of Porrima.

 Based upon X-ray emissions—an indicator of the strength of the stellar magnetic field—this system has an estimated age of 1.14 billion years.